trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 ## Resolving instant cards

-Whenever a card is played other players can react to this card by playing instant cards.
+Whenever a card is played, other players can react to this card by playing instant cards.
 In the normal game, the order of the instant cards in the stack is determined by who played quicker the card.
 In the simulator, we cannot use this because the `GameController` asks each player if they want to play an instant card.
 Then it has a list of reactions of players that want to react and we cannot say this player played the card quicker than the other player.
-Therefore, we pick randomly the player reaction and this player was the "quickest".
+Therefore, we pick randomly the player's reaction and this player was the "quickest".
 Afterward, we ask all players if they want to react to the reaction on the card on the top of the stack.
 This is repeated until there are no cards on the stack.

 ## State machine